-A fine example of a Victorian guard chain.
+A fine example of a Victorian muff chain.
 Measuring 184 cm in length it features a faceted belcher link chain all made in 9ct rose gold.
-Guard chains were originally worn by both men and women in the first quarter of the 19th century until the first quarter of the 20th century.
-Worn typically to suspend a watch or various decorative ornaments such as fobs, it can be worn today as a chain, with the versatility to double or even triple it over on the neck with the swivel clasp used to flash an ornamental pendant or fob.
+Muff chains were originally by women in the first quarter of the 19th century until the first quarter of the 20th century.
+Worn typically to suspend their muffs (hand gloves), it is worn today as a long chain, with the versatility to double or even triple it over on the neck with the clasp used to flash an ornamental pendant or fob.

 Free Shipping and Delivery included with every purchase made Online.

 The Victorian Period (1837 - 1901):

 The Victorian Period defined by none other than Queen Victoria herself, had three stages - the Romantic, the Grand and the Aesthetic.

 It was during the Romantic era that Queen Victoria married her Prince, Albert.
 Sentimental motifs such as; hearts, lover’s knots, flowers, bows, crescent moons and particularly serpents (which was subject to Queen Victoria’s engagement ring which represented enduring love) became extremely popular in jewellery design.
 Cameos, Enamelling and the use of bright coloured gemstones such as; garnets, amethysts, turquoise, pearls and diamonds gave way to the creation of jewellery that was beginning to speak a symbolic language of its own.